iip-ecosphere/platform/platform/documentation/FAQ.md

        </profiles>
      </settings>

-If there is already a repositories section, please add the contents for the “SSE” repository as shown above.
+If there is already a repositories section, please add the contents for the â€œSSEâ€� repository as shown above.

 ## My configuration settings do not affect the instantiation